kscharlund/aoc/README.md

 Part one straightforward, took me quite a while to figure out the right approach for part two.
 Was trying more symbolic approaches first.

+## 2022-12-25 ##

+Pretty simple but still nice.
+[Emil's](https://github.com/estyrke) solution was so much better than mine that I updated my code afterwards to look like his.